Marius1235/Naples/doc/codeStandards.md

 # Python Code Standard Sheet

 ## Naming Conventions
-- Use `camelCase` for variable and function names
+- Use `snake_case` for variable and function names
 - Use `PascalCase` for class names
 - Use `UPPERCASE` for constants